 Green, crispy, and crunchy, asparagus is one of the first vegetables to surface in the spring.
 It’s ready for picking when the 6- to 8-inch stalks are bright green and straight and the tips are compact and tightly closed.
-Besides its delicate flavor, asparagus is a good source of vitamins A and C, and minerals.
-And, because it is fresh, the flavor is truly amazing.
+At Terhune Orchards, asparagus is ready in the middle of April and its season lasts about three weeks.
+It is a sign of spring and a welcome after winter.

 Thousands of years ago, asparagus grew wild along the coast of southwestern England and in the steppes of Russia and Poland, where it was eaten like grass by horses and cattle.
 It was also found in ancient Greece and considered a favorite by the early Greeks and the Romans.
 Asparagus was first cultivated about 200 BC and became more popular in the 1600s, when it appeared in the London markets.